FACK1/wellSpent/README.md

 3- Make a new file in the root directory wellSpent, and call it .env

-   Copy paste the following in your .env file:
+   Identify below variables inside .env file:

-   > PORT = 5000
+   > PORT=5000

-   > APIKEY = API KEY your account in Airtable
+   > APIKEY= "API KEY that you got from your account on Airtable"

-   > DB_NAME = Database Name in your Airtable
+   > DB_NAME ="Database Name on Airtable"

 5- Install dependencies and dev dependencies; by typing in the terminal ```npm i``` && ``` npm install-client```.